Our Origins

 Dessin d'une usine fromagerie du début des années 1900.

-A pivotal moment in its history occurred on February 3, 2013, when a devastating fire destroyed much of its facilities, causing tens of millions in damage, including the loss of over $3 million worth of cheese and numerous historical archives.
+A pivotal moment in its history occurred on February 3, 2013, when a devastating fire destroyed much of its facilities, causing tens of millions in damage, including the loss of thousands of kilos cheese and numerous historical archives.

 La nouvelle usine, ouverte en 2014, et une photo de la direction lors de l'ouverture.